KevinJMcGarry/Ansible-CloudFormation/README.md

 #### Ansible Demonstration using Docker-Compose for the environment

-* Generate ssh keypair for Ansible User:
+* Generate local ssh keypair for Ansible User:

     ```bash
-    brew install yarn (if you are using nvm please add the command line option --ignore-dependencies otherwise you could get surprises)
+    ssh-keygen -t rsa -f ansible
-    brew install node
+    copy keypair to env/ folder from repo **
-    brew install watchman
+    ** note this is just for demonstration purposes.
+The Docker Images will be built with the keypair included.
+This is never done in the real world.
     # react native cli
     npm install react-native-cli -g
     ```